Harpseals.org is a 501(c)(3) Non-Profit Charity Working to End the Slaughter of Harp Seals and Other Seals in Canada and Namibia

 They were concentrated in one small area because of the lack of sea ice in the southern Gulf of St. Lawrence.
 This ice floe was about the only good one for pupping.

 The seal pups were killed by sealers (Canadian fishermen) on 5 boats as well as land-based sealers.

 Harp seal pup.
 Photo AFP

-Not only is this slaughter paid for entirely with the Newfoundland tax money (see below), but the Canadian government, via the DFO and Coast Guard, also contributes to this effort with ice breakers and by providing coordinates of the seal herd.
+Not only is this slaughter paid for entirely with the Newfoundland tax money (see more on this below), but the Canadian government, via the DFO and Coast Guard, also contributes to this effort with ice breakers and by providing coordinates of the seal herd.

 Harpseals.org has a new TV commercial.
 Help us air it across the country!

 Canada's seal 'hunt' to be 100% subsidized by the Newfoundland (Canada) provincial government again

 Last year, with world markets almost entirely closed to seal pelts and other seal products, the provincial government of Newfoundland, Canada took CAN$3.6 million of Newfoundland tax money and allocated it to a foreign company, Carino, which is based in Norway, in order to entice the company to buy pelts from sealers.